 Swimming at PLCBC:

 Scholarships are available.
 Portage Lake Covenant Bible Camp believes every kid should be a camper!
 Every year we get more requests for scholarships, so we ask that you pay as much of your camper’s fee as possible.
-To get a scholarship application, simply call camp at (231)889-5911 and talk to our office manager Kathy.
+To get a scholarship application, simply call camp at (231)889-5911 and talk to our office manager Ruth.
 To learn more about donating to the scholarship fund, click here!

 Each week there is a Registered Nurse on site at Portage Lake.
 At registration, parents must must turn in all prescription medications to the nurse.
 There is no need to bring any over-the-counter medications (Tylenol, Advil, Benadryl, etc.), the nurses station is well stocked to meet any aliments your camper may have.
 Emergency rescue medication like inhalers or Epi-pens may be kept with the camper, but all other medicine (prescription or non) must be checked in with the nurse.